dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/_index.md

 ### Use .NET SDK

-The [.NET 7 and later SDKs](https://dotnet.microsoft.com/en-us/download/dotnet) enable you to create a .NET-based container for your application *without* a `Dockerfile`, even for those targeting earlier versions of the .NET SDK (e.g. 6).
+The [.NET 7 and later SDKs](https://dotnet.microsoft.com/en-us/download/dotnet) enable you to create a .NET-based container for your application *without* a `Dockerfile`, even for those targeting earlier versions of the .NET SDK.
 This is probably the simplest way of generating a container for your component today.

 {{% alert title="Note" color="primary" %}}
-Currently, the .NET 7 SDK requires Docker Desktop on the local machine as well as addition of a special NuGet package, as well as Docker Desktop on the local machine to build containers.
+Currently, the .NET 7 SDK requires Docker Desktop on the local machine, a special NuGet package, and Docker Desktop on the local machine to build containers.
 Future versions of .NET SDK plan to eliminate those requirements.

 Multiple versions of the .NET SDK can be installed on the local machine at the same time.
 {{% /alert %}}